Skip to main content

 However, users first need to obtain digital certificates from a trusted Certificate Authority (CA).

-"S/MIME is ok for enterprise use because it integrates with most corporate systems.
-But there’s a trade-off: the cost and complexity of managing digital certificates can be high."
+"S/MIME works well for enterprise use because it integrates with most corporate systems.
+But there's a trade-off: the cost and complexity of managing digital certificates can be high."

-Trusted worldwide, it is used to protect everything from government communications to financial information.
+Trusted worldwide, it helps protect everything from government communications to financial information.

-AES-256 uses a 256-bit key to encrypt data, making it virtually immune to brute-force attacks (it would take many, many years to crack).
+AES-256 uses a 256-bit key to encrypt data, making brute-force attacks impractical with current computing power.

 Only authorised parties with the correct decryption key can access the encrypted content.